Why This Watermelon Gazpacho Recipe is Perfect

 Each component of this gazpacho has its place, giving the soup its perfect balance of sweet, savory, and herbal notes.
 Here’s the full list of what you’ll want on hand:

 Here’s where you take the flavors to the next level.
-After making this recipe plenty of times, I’ve found that nailing the acidity, seasoning, and garnish makes all the difference.
+Having made this recipe numerous times, I’ve discovered that perfecting the acidity, seasoning, and garnish is crucial.

-- Diced avocado or microgreens for garnish: Not only are these delicious on top, but they make your final dish look absolutely stunning.
+• Garnish with diced avocado or microgreens; these are not only delicious on top, but they also give your finished dish a gorgeous appearance.
 Pro tip: If you like a bit of creaminess with each bite, go generous with the avocado.

 How to Make Watermelon Gazpacho